audoh/turing-machine-simulator/README.md

 A sample palindrome detector program is provided.

 ## Features
-- Choose from either continuous run or stepping
+- Choose from either continuous run or stepping.
-- Choose from line-by-line or live display
+- Choose from line-by-line or live display.
-- Set or disable step delay
+- Set or disable step delay.
-- See number of steps, number of head moves and state path
+- See number of steps, number of head moves and state path.
-- While stepping, press 'i' to switch to verbose mode
+- While stepping, press 'i' to switch to verbose mode.
+Be careful of issue #1.

-## Known bugs
-- If the line wraps during live mode, a new line will be created and the program will proceed with the new line.